-Traveling during the recovery process can be difficult on many levels; while part of you wants to relax and have fun, another part of you may be struggling with the temptation of substances in a foreign environment, either because they’re readily available or because being away from home is causing anxiety or homesickness.
-It’s important to plan well before your trip even begins to make sure you won’t have any problems.
+Traveling during recovery can be difficult on many levels; while part of you wants to relax and have fun, another part of you may be struggling with the temptation of substances in a foreign environment.
+Either because these substances might be more readily available or because being away from home causes anxiety or you to feel homesick.
+It’s important to plan well before your trip even begins to make sure you won’t run into any problems.

 It’s imperative that you do some research before your trip to find out if there will be meetings nearby that you can attend if you start to feel you need one.
 If there aren’t any, consider looking online for a support group that can help you get through a tough situation.

 Get Help Now

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.